How dual monitors are set using HDMI?

+How dual monitors are set up using HDMI?
 Before answering the question of how to setup dual monitors with HDMI, lets have the brief introduction of HDMI.
 HDMI (High Definition Multimedia Interface) a proprietary audio/video interface for transmitting compressed or uncompressed digital audio data and uncompressed video data from an HDMI-compliant device.
 For example: Display controller, Compatible computer monitor, Video projector, Digital television, or Digital audio device.
 It’s a trademark and brand name for a digital interface.

 HDMI is an interface that is used for audio visual equipment for professional and domestic purposes.
 Its widely used for home entertainment systems to video displays and on many audio visual applications from televisions to monitors, Blu-Ray DVD players, game consoles and many more items.
 HDMI has many specifications and higher level of performance as compared to all the previously available systems that were used in the past.
 It has specificity to accommodate the latest audio and visual standards.
 It has a major use for photography and a mini-HDMI connector, DSLR and many forms of camera.
 There’s also a micro-HDMI connector for mobile devices like cell phones, etc.